SynthstromAudible/DelugeFirmware/docs/features/arpeggiator.md

     - From 35 to 50, up to 8 ratchet notes.

 ### Randomizer
-The following parameters are also automatable and learnable to golden knobs and MIDI CC:
+The following parameters are also automatable and learnable to golden knobs and MIDI CC, and they define how probable a value is to change on each step:
-- **`Randomizer (RAND)`**: this group of parameters define the probability of some parameters to vary.
+- **`Randomizer (RAND)`**:
   - **`Ratchet Probability (RATC)`**: This sets how likely a step is to be ratcheted.
 The ratchet amount is randomized on each step between 1 and the maximum value set with the `Ratchet Amount` parameter within the `Limits` group.
   - **`Note Probability (NOTE)`**: It applies a probability for notes to play or not (after Rhythm has been evalutated,